Handling responses¶

 }

-Getting metadata about the partitions returned by the ResultSet
+Getting metadata about the partitions returned by the ResultSet object¶

 When you submit a request to execute a query, the response includes metadata that describes how the data is partitioned across responses as well as the first partition of data.

-field.
+The resultSetMetaData field contains a partitionInfo field.
 This field contain an array of objects, each of which

 describes a partition of data.
 This first object describes the partition of data returned in this response.
 The rest of the objects

-describe the additional partitions that you can retrieve by submitting subsequent requests with partition=partition_number
+describe the additional partitions that you can retrieve by submitting subsequent requests with partition=partition_number.

 The following shows an example of part of the response: